 HOME Frank Hann Mudmaps 4WD Page Treks Images Shitting In The Bush Lonely Graves My Nissan Contact Us

 The easiest route to Hyden is from Kelmscott to Brookton and through to Hyden.
 There are not many (if any) late night fuel opportunities so check your fuel status.
 Between Hyden and Norseman there are a few really good camp sites, but no other facilities, and there is no mobile phone coverage...you really are in the bush here!If you want to see some great places and experience a wide variety of exciting 4WD country then Norseman and the Shire of Dundas will get you going.
 There is arguably some of the best 4WD country in this state!
 There are many trees and plenty of camping places to choose from.
-The terrain may be overgrown, but in general there is no extreme 4WD, however, that doesn’t mean you wont end up with scratches.
+The terrain may be overgrown, but in general there is no extreme 4WD, however, that doesn’t mean you wont end up without scratches.

 We'll try to keep this page updated as things happen....
 Unless we're in the bush!

 Since moving south, the tracks I once frequented are now visited every couple of years, so I can't give you up to the minute descriptions.

 Salt Lakes.
 Regardless of how tempted you are to cross one.
 DON'T. If you get bogged you will be there for some time, probably days and you may not be able to get help.

 Wet Weather: The ground around Norseman seems to turn into the slipperiest greasiest mud we have ever seen.
 Sometimes you will be stuck simply because you can't get traction.
 Take caution during rainy times.

 Mud Holes: These will pop up every now and then on bush tracks.
 Even the camels get stuck.
 You can usually pick them by the deep ruts.
 Try the side tracks.
 These are usually only bad in wet conditions.